rynop/twirpl/README.md

 4. For this project, the interface implementations have been hand created in `pkg/`.
 Take a look.
 5. Build/package/create/deploy your lambda using a [lambda execution role](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role):
 ```
-#from proj root.
+#Run these from cmd/twirpl-webservices.
 I use fish shell, modify for your shell
 env GOOS=linux go build -o bin/main
 cd bin; zip deployment.zip main
 aws lambda create-function \